Dental Implants Overseas – What Are The Risks

 When dental tourism companies try to find a dentist in another country who will perform your desired surgery for a cheaper cost, they will often try to send the overseas dentist X-rays and records of your dental and oral health to prep them for the procedure.

-This can lead to abridged or otherwise compromised treatment for you, which could have negative consequences should something go wrong during the overseas dental implant procedure.
+This can lead to abridged or otherwise compromised treatment for you, which could have negative consequences should something go wrong during the dental implants overseas procedure.
 This is especially true for patients who experience complications that could have been avoided with a longer amount of treatment planning.

 Lack of treatment quality

-Although there are a number of great dentists operating abroad, the same cannot be said of every dentist offering overseas dental implant surgeries.
+Although there are a number of great dentists operating abroad, the same cannot be said of every dentist offering dental implants overseas surgeries.

 Dentists who offer the cheapest and most tempting options for these major procedures are likely to fall short of the standards that dentists in Australia are required to meet before practicing dentistry.